juwangvsu/LDLS/readme_ldls_data.txt

 	   0.0239977, -0.9995464, -0.0181974 ]]

 tf tf_echo husky6/forward_color_optical_frame husky6/base
+(this go to the TR section of kitti calib file)
 - Translation: T2 [0.005, 0.532, -0.437]
 - Rotation: in Quaternion [0.512, -0.496, 0.499, 0.492]
             in RPY (radian) [2.715, -1.551, -1.121]